 ECB (2020a) BoC (2020) Fed (2021) BoE (2020) BIS et al. (2020)

 Liability of the central bank • • • • •

 Market neutrality • • • 0 •

 Security • • • • •

 Convenience and ease of use • • • • •

 Transaction speed and fast settlement • • • • •

 Privacy protection • • 0 • •

 Usability • • • 0 •

 Low cost • • 0 • •

 Regulatory compliance • • • • •

 Resilience • • • • •

 Cooperation with market participants • • • • 0

 Universal access 0 • 0 • •

 Cost efficiency • • • • 0

-Interoperability • • 0 • •
+Interoperability • • • •

-Table 1.: Literature review on CBDC requirements based on central bank statements.
-We included requirements that have been referred to in at least four of the five studies. tography lacks a concrete design that can be used for the rigorous evaluation of their regulatory compliance and feasibility from the perspective of stakeholders (see Section 4).
-In this light, we propose and instantiate a solution that uses cryptographic techniques, i.e., ZKPs, to address these requirements and to enable a discussion with stakeholders.
-In particular, we aimed to develop a CBDC system that ensures cashlike privacy by design in the form that the transaction amount and the identities of involved transaction parties are not shared with any third party.
+feasible to address all requirements simultaneously in one artifact.
+This hypothesis was also confirmed in the expert interviews that we conducted.
+The already proposed CBDC approaches do not enable fully private transactions, and related work in cryptography lacks a concrete design that can be used for the rigorous evaluation of their regulatory compliance and feasibility from the perspective of stakeholders (see Section 4).
+In this light, we designed and instantiated a solution that uses cryptographic techniques, i.e., ZKPs, to address these requirements and to enable a discussion with stakeholders.
+In particular, we aimed to develop a CBDC system that ensures cashlike privacy by design, where the transaction amount and the identities of involved transaction parties are not shared with any third party.
 Compliance with regulation is enforced by per-transaction, balance, and turnover limits for fully private payments.

-Next, we designed and developed our CBDC system in cycles that iterate between conceptualization, instantiation, and internal evaluation. we present the overall CBDC system architecture, onboarding procedure, depositing, withdrawing, and fully private transaction processes in Section 4.
+Next, we designed and developed our CBDC system in cycles that iterated between conceptualization, instantiation, and internal evaluation.
+We present the overall CBDC system architecture, onboarding procedure, depositing, withdrawing, and fully private transaction processes in Section 4.
 We then discussed our CBDC proposal in internal discussion rounds and presented it to leading experts from various fields.
 An overview of the interviewed experts is depicted in Table 2.
 As one key result, our evaluation confirmed the feasibility and adequacy of our CBDC system.
 The adjustments to our CBDC architecture after each evaluation cycle are discussed in Section 5.
 Sixth, as a final step, we disseminated our key findings to the interviewees and other stakeholders, in particular, to decision-makers in central banks and regulatory authorities and to researchers.
-In addition, we publish the source code of our prototype for the proposed CBDC system on GitHub.
+In addition, we publish the source code of our prototype for the proposed CBDC system on GitHub.4

-$^4{\rm The}$ repository can be accessed at: https://github.com/applied-crypto/cbdc.
+$^{^4{\}rm The\ repository\ can\ be\ accessed\ at:\ https://github.com/applied-crypto/cbdc.}$